 Once the connection has been established, if no peer sends any data, then no packets are sent over the net.
-TCP is an idle protocol, so it assumes that the connection is active.
+TCP is an idle protocol, so it assumes the connection is still active.

-You can try to open a second connection and try to connect but this has some disadvantages, like you are consuming more resources, create new threads... and if other peer has rebooted, second connection will work but first won't.
+You can try to open a second connection and attempt to connect, but this has some disadvantages: you are consuming more resources, creating new threads, etc. Also, if the other peer has rebooted, the second connection will work but the first will not.

 If you try to send a ping or whatever message with a half-open connection, you will see that you don't get any error.